Grace

 Common Ground

 We have settled one topic: God is the Author of salvation.
 The next step is to explain how grace interacts with us.
 Firstly, all agree that free will exists.
 If it didn’t, then sin could not exist, for sin is definitionally the departure from God’s will.
 To depart from God’s will, the sinner must have his own will.
 Secondly, all agree that God desires – truly desires – “[that] all men be saved and come to knowledge of the truth” (1 Tim 2:3-4).
 Third, all agree that man is capable of rejecting God’s real invitation to Heaven through a depraved interest in some lesser good. “[God] called [the sinner], and was refused” (Prov.
 1:24).
 Fourth, all agree that salvation is God’s act of overcoming our depraved interest in lesser goods through grace.
-There are two “general” ideas as to how this works while leaving all the prior assertions intact.
+There are two “general” ideas as to how this works while leaving all the prior conclusions intact.

 The Molinist Approach